Alaa Abd El-Fattah: 2021 sentencing and urgent appeal to UN Working Group

-2024: sentence extended
+2024 extension of sentence

 Based on the sentencing, Abd El-Fattah was supposed to be released on 29 September 2024, but the Egyptian authorities decided not to include his pre-trial detention, pushing the release date to 2027.

 On 30 September 2024, his mother Laila Soueif began a daily hunger strike outside the UK government's Foreign Office in Westminster, chalking on the pavement the number of days of her son's illegal imprisonment.
 Surviving on water, rehydration salts, and sugarless tea and coffee, she spent an hour each day outside 10 Downing Street.
 She was joined in mid-January 2025 by Australian journalist Peter Greste, who had been imprisoned in Egypt with Abd El-Fattah in 2013, for a 21-day hunger strike.

 In February 2025, Laila Soueif was hospitalised as the result of a dangerous fall in her blood-sugar levels, and a member of her family was reported as saying: "It seems extraordinary that the whole of the British government machine is unable to secure a call [with the Egyptian president].
 Laila has always said her fast is about securing some sign of progress in the release of her son, but so far she has nothing and feels she cannot stop her hunger strike."
 In March 2025, Alaa Abd El-Fattah began a second phase of his hunger strike, after learning that his mother had been hospitalized in London.

-2025: UN Working Group decision and release
+2025 UN Working Group decision and release

 On 13 June 2025, the UN Working Group on Arbitrary Detention handed down its opinion, finding Abd El-Fattah's detention to arbitrary in violation of Articles 2, 3, 7, 10, 11 and 19 of the Universal Declaration of Human Rights and Articles 2, 9, 10, 14, 19 and 26 of the International Covenant on Civil and Political Rights.
 On 9 September 2025, president Abdel Fattah el-Sisi ordered a review of the National Council for Human Rights' petition for pardon, with Abd El-Fattah included in the list of seven proposed to be reviewed.
 The president formally pardoned Abd El-Fattah on 22 September, and it was reported on 23 September that Abd El-Fattah had been released from Wadi el-Natrun Prison and was at his home in Cairo.